dennisshushack/BA_Thesis_PI/README.md

 ```

 ## Installation of the Monitor Controller on the Raspberry PI:
 The installation of the Monitor Controller is relatively simple.
-Only a small amount of commands is required:
+Only a small amount of commands is required on the Raspberry PI:

 ```
-# Update the packages on the sensor:
 apt-get update

-# Install Git:
 apt-get git

-# Clone the repository:
 git clone https://github.com/dennisshushack/BA_Thesis_PI.git

-# Change Directory into the Git Repo:
 cd BA_Thesis_PI

-# Give access to the installer script:
 chmod +x install_source.sh

-# Run installer script (User will be prompted to enter his password)
 ./install_source.sh -s username@serveripaddress
 ```
 Before launching the Monitor Controller, perform the following instructions on the Raspberry Pi sensor: